 When you, shop, it is easy to just slide the new boxes into your pantry, which sends older items to the back.
 This can mean dried out, stale and even expired foods.
 Make sure to rotate items so that you always have the oldest foods to the front – so you can use them.

-THINGS NOT TO BUY
+THINGS YOU SHOULD NOT BUY AT THE STORE

 33. Soda pop